-Indicators Constructs Environmer ntal Regulation (ER) ENR1 Regulation of emissions of pollutants into the environment ENR2 Pollutant discharge tax ENR3 Use of renewable energies ENR4 Plant investments in new local environmental improvement projects Product Ecc -innovation (PE) PEI1 It constantly improves its product life cycle standards and conducts product life cycle studies PEI2 It uses or develops new energy sources with a tendency to reduce CO_2 emissions PEI3 It uses the eco-label system required by each destination country for its products PEI4 It uses and elaborates eco-innovative components and materials that are made from recycled raw materials Process Eco -innovation (RE) PRE1 Treats wastewater PRE2 It uses sterilization methods for its components or T KEZ technological devices PRF3 Produces or uses fabric components that use fabric sanitization technologies PRE4 It uses ecological or recyclable paper in its processes Managemer it Eco-innovation (ME) MEI1 Has a management system that reuses obsolete components and equipment MEI2 Has an ISO 14001 Certification or similar MEI3 It has constant audits of energy saving and ecology by the state and/or municipal authorities of its location MEI4 Constantly conducts seminars or training courses for staff related to eco-innovatio MEI5 It has well-defined policies that encourage and support eco-innovation activities throughout the organization MEI6 It has a monitoring and control system for wastewated generated by the company Sustainable Performance (SP) SPE1 It has among its objectives the care of the environment SPE2 Makes great efforts to promote environmental care SPE3 It has a great commitment to invest in projects that protect the environment SPE4 Frequently discusses the results of environmental care performance within the organization.
+Indicators Constructs ntal Regulation (ER) ENR1 Regulation of emissions of pollutants into the environment ENR2 Pollutant discharge tax ENR3 Use of renewable energies ENR4 Plant investments in new local environmental improvement projects Product Eco p-innovation (PE) PEI1 It constantly improves its product life cycle standards and I EII conducts product life cycle studies PEI2 It uses or develops new energy sources with a tendency 1 112 to reduce $CO_2$ emissions PEI3 It uses the eco-label system required by each destination 1 115 country for its products PEI4 It uses and elaborates eco-innovative components and materials that are made from recycled raw materials Process Eco -innovation (RE) PRE1 Treats wastewater PRE2 It uses sterilization methods for its components or 1 112 technological devices PRE3 Produces or uses fabric components that use fabric sanitization technologies PRE4 It uses ecological or recyclable paper in its processes Managemer nt Eco-innovation (ME) MEI1 Has a management system that reuses obsolete components and equipment MEI2 Has an ISO 14001 Certification or similar MEI3 It has constant audits of energy saving and ecology by the 111210 state and/or municipal authorities of its location MEI4 Constantly conducts seminars or training courses for staff related to eco-innovatio MEI5 It has well-defined policies that encourage and support eco-innovation activities throughout the organization MEI6 It has a monitoring and control system for wastewated Constational 1 generated by the company Performance (SP) SPE1 It has among its objectives the care of the environment SPE2 Makes great efforts to promote environmental care SPE3 It has a great commitment to invest in projects that protect SPE4 the environment Frequently discusses the results of environmental care performance within the organization.
 SPE5 It has an excellent performance in protecting the environment compared to other companies in the same industry or sector.

-Given that the data were collected by applying a questionnaire to the same informant (company manager), there is the possibility of causing biases that could generate Type I (false positive) or Type II (false negative) errors considered in this study, variance evaluation through the common method (CMV), following Podsakoff et al. (2012) recommendations.
+questionnaire to the same informant (company manager), there is the possibility of causing biases that ce evaluation through the common method (CMV), following Podsakoff et al. (2012) recommendations.
 Traditionally, the method most used by scientific and academic community to verify the possible effect of CMV is Harman's one-factor test (Podsakoff et al., 2003), which indicates that all items on the measured followed an exploratory factor analysis (EFA), forcing extraction to a single factor (Iverson and Maguire, 2000; Aulakh and Gencturk, 2000).